BudgieInWA/tracks5/README.md

 - Improve train movement
     - add pathfinding to set train movement plans

-- add Stores with trading
+- add ~~Stores~~ Inventories with trading
-    - maybe a store has offers, and if two stores nearby have opposing offers, the trade can happen.
+    - maybe an inv owner has offers, and if two nearby invs have opposing offers, the trade can happen. (use those meta reducers)

 - Add buildings that trains can interact with
     - Station to collect/deliver goods